Parenting tweens and teens can give you whiplash if you’re not careful. It typically starts out a little like this:

-When we got home, I walked in the house without another word to Abby.
+When we got home, I walked in the house without another word to her.
 I didn’t know what to say or what to do to get us back on track.
 And so horrible as it may sound, I opted for silence.

-Baby Charlie was hungry, so I plopped her in the high chair and sat down next to her at the breakfast table.
+My baby was hungry, so I plopped her in the high chair and sat down next to her at the breakfast table.

 I looked up, and she opened her mouth but didn’t say anything.

 “What is it?”
 I asked.
 Not ready for another heated conversation, not ready to navigate the prickly patch of her emotions again.

 She took a deep breath.

 Free Cheat Sheet: 16 Miracle Phrases to Help You Reconnect With Your Kid